Gbengard/java-maven-sonar-argocd-k8s/README.md

    Clones the repository to fetch the latest code.

 2. **Build and Test**:
-   Compiles the code, packages it into a JAR file, and runs unit tests.
+   Compiles the code, packages it into a JAR file.

 3. **Static Code Analysis**:
    Analyzes the code using SonarQube for improved code quality.